ag-csw/Java4CL/test/resource/input-import-max/README.txt

     -has a CURIE for the name of the imported text

 This resource provides a maximal XCL2 importation where all optional features available for an importation are used.

+The <xsl:element parts of the stylesheets contain the actualy styling information for the corresponding objects.
+The rest of the XSLT is boilerplate that is necessary only to test the stylesheet with an XSLT processor.